 We can't forget that all this requisites must be coordinated with a high level of comfort for the passengers and the fulfilment of the strict ecological rules of the 21st century.

 With all these specifications a model of the Tu-244 was published and is today the most extended idea of how a Tu-244 will be.
 In the next design and table are described some technical specifications of the project.

 |Height from ground (ground to top of fin)||55' 45" - 16.90 m|

-Unfortunately the TU-244 is today a forgotten project.
-PSC «Tupolev»is now focused in the commercialization of the TU-204/214 and creation of the TU-334, and the only supersonic project in its future is a small business plane designated TU-444.
-Nevertheless all of us know that better times will come and that a supersonic transport of second generation will fly through the sky sooner or later.
+Unfortunately the Tu-244 is today a forgotten project.
+Civil area of PJSC «Tupolev»is now focused in the commercialization of the Tu-204 and Tu-214, and the only recent supersonic project was a small business jet designated Tu-444 that has already canceled.
+Nevertheless all of us know that better times will come and that a passenger supersonic transport of second generation will fly through the sky sooner or later.